 In April 2018, during discussions about maintenance of the former bowling pavilion in our park, we realised that by removing an old disused noticeboard we could create a large blank “canvas” for a potential artwork project under the pavilion canopy.
 Our committee of volunteers loved the idea because the pavilion was build by soldiers who returned from WWI in memory of their comrades who were lost and it would be a wonderful commemoration.

 So Friends of the Park joined forces with Art Stop CIC to develop a new project to link-up with and build on this success by creating more platforms for different generations to connect through community art and to enhance the appearance of the former WWI Bowling Pavilion within our busy Community Park.

-The Covid 19 pandemic stopped much of what we do in its tracks in 2020 but not this project, which is progressing well!
+The Covid 19 pandemic stopped much of what we do in its tracks in 2020 but not this project, which has been a great success!

 Refurbishment to the top section and creation of a MUGA

 It seems an incredibly long time ago now that we first revealed our ideas for the top section of the skatepark and the basketball court.
 It was actually during the Team Extreme event at the 2017 Marple Carnival, which celebrated the successful completion of the skatepark improvements that we'd been working towards since 2011.

 A phase II wasn't initially envisaged but as we neared the end of the project it became clear that we wouldn't really be finished until the old top section was brought up to the same standard as the new part of the skatepark, and the basketball court had been way past its best for a very long time.
 Phase I had been a huge success, with fantastic community support, and we hoped to build on that and maintain momentum.

 New Bird and Bat Boxes in Marple Memorial Park